tmobile/magentaA11y/_checklist-web/radio.md

 ### Radio mixed with interactive elements

 **Avoid** placing interactive elements between radio buttons.
+Radio groups are not supposed to consist of nested interactive elements.

-- Radio button focus order is not what you think it is.
+- Radio button focus order is not what you may expect
-- When nothing is selected, tab order moves through as expected.
+- By default, it is not expected behavior that each radio button can be tabbed to.
+This is how radio buttons naturally behave
-- However, as soon as a radio button is selected, the selected radio input receives focus first from the group.
+- As soon as a radio button is selected, the selected radio input receives focus first from the group.
+As a result screen reader users may not discover a nested control for an option.

-#### Checkbox radio hack
+- To try to mitigate screen reader users not discovering the nested controls, describe the fieldset / radiogroup with non-visual text.
+This can be done with <code>aria-describedby</code> on the <code>fieldset</code>

-- This hack must be used very carefully on a case by case basis.
+- Ensure the nested controls also have additional context defined by <code>aria-describedby</code>.
+This will help screen reader users understand their purpose.
-- With great power comes great responsibility.
+- Keyboard functionality such as arrow up/down/left/right should change the selected radio button.

 {% highlight html %}
 {% include /examples/input-checkbox-radio.html %}